Melting of the two-dimensional solid phase in the Gaussian-core model: Self-consistent Harmonic Approximation for the 2D Solid Melting

-The calculation of the Gaussian path integral leading to $F_0$ is presented in our Supplemental Material~\cite{Note1}.
-Now we should proceed with the calculus of $\left<H\right>_0$, if we consider the translational symmetry of the solid phase is possible to write:
+To proceed with the construction of our variational free energy, we should now determine $\left<H\right>_0$.
+Considering the translational symmetry of the solid phase, it is possible to write:

-where $\left\{\mathbf{R}_i\right\}$ represent the vectors of the triangular lattice at a given density. at the same time, the average interaction energy between two particles linked to lattice sites separated by a vector $\mathbf{R}_i$ is given by:
+where $\left\{\mathbf{R}_i\right\}$ corresponds to the equilibrium positions of the particles in a hexagonal solid at a fixed density.
+At the same time, the average interaction energy between two particles linked to lattice sites separated by a vector $\mathbf{R}$ is given by: